Kayinnasaki/kayin.moe-article-pages/01.writing/favorite-games-i-played-in-2016/item.md

 Usually I tell people I don’t like puzzle games that much.
 Especially hard puzzle games.
 A cute puzzle platformer can be fun and not overstay its welcome but stuff like the Witness where I’m trying to reverse solve an obtuse puzzle?
 I really could care less.
 But Zachtronics doesn’t make those kinds of puzzle games.
 His games remind me of The Incredible Machine, or bridge builders or, in a sense, Carnage Hearts.
 Puzzles where there is no ‘trick’ and no ‘the solution’.
 Puzzles which are about creativity and expression.
 I actually adore those kinds of Puzzle Games and in fact, that’s part of what I like about making games.
 So when I played Shenzhen IO I went back to play a bunch of Zachtronics offerings (no Spacechem yet, but I’ll get to it).
 Shenzhen and TIS-100 like like series of those rewarding “Ah-ha!” moments of fixing my games but without the same stress or stakes.
 Infinifactory appealed deeply to my love of spacial interactions.
 I wish I could do this in something like minecraft and have the things I make actually matter.
 I loved going back in all these games to just do better and beat my friends.

-Infinifactory also had the most developed story and progression through the games I played.
-Its surprisingly interesting and fleshed out and the themes the games areas have match perfectly with whats going on in the story.
+Infinifactory also had the most developed story and progression through the games I played. it's surprisingly interesting and fleshed out and the themes the games areas have match perfectly with whats going on in the story.
 Perfectly put together and wonderful to play.

 [floatbox type="full"]
 ![infini](infini.png?lightbox)